selfcustody/krux/docs/getting-started/features/encryption/kef-specifications.en.md

 * **On truncated Authentication** At first glance it may be concerning that `auth` bytes for many versions have been truncated and are trivially "weak".
 Note that KEF's use-case for authentication is to validate that the user has correctly entered their decryption `key`.
 In the worse case, "false-authenticated" success will occur at a rate of 1:16M (or 1:4B for others) if using an incorrect decryption `key`; similar if an attacker has modified the KEF envelope.
 In these "false-authenticated" success cases, data will result from decryption, but that data will NOT be the original secret or plaintext; it will be of no value.

+* **On compressed versions** KEF is strict about compressing via "raw headerless deflate()" with a "wbits" window of **10 bits (1024B)** so that other implementations on restricted hardware are capable to decompress and recover any KEF envelope.
+However, implementations may choose to use a higher wbits window for decompression.

 ## Common Structure of a KEF Envelope

 All KEF versions' encrypted outputs follow this layout: